kangja/Forbes-100/README.md

 - On About page, write a description of the website and make sure to have a button that will render to the list page when clicked.
 - Render a list of world's billionaires on list page with pictures, rank, net worth, name, and source of wealth.
 - When one of the billionaires is clicked, the user will be directed to the individual person view page with additional information.
+- Responsive Design for Samsung Galaxy and Ipad

 #### PostMVP